 Seek legal advice early in a separation

 When it comes to separation and ending a marriage or de facto relationship (a break-up), it is advisable to get legal advice asap.
 There are a number of legal issues that need to be considered in a relationship breakdown including; arrangements relating to children, property settlement, maintenance and child support.
-We are often approached by parties prior to the marriage or relationship ending seeking advice “as to where they stand legally” in relation to their rights and obligations.
+As Adelaide family lawyers we are often approached by parties prior to the marriage or relationship ending seeking advice “as to where they stand legally” in relation to their rights and obligations.
 Sometimes we are approached for advice some time after separation, which can result in delays that are detrimental to the outcome.
 The best advice is to seek guidance from a legal expert early on to ensure you to make the best decisions based on all the necessary information.

 Children and custody arrangements